ENQUIRE NOW

 Nini enjoys calligraphy, sketching and oil painting.
 In her practice, she has learned to compare different art forms as she gradually develops her taste.
 She especially likes writing in clerical script and her favourite style of art is impressionism.

 She also loves listening to music, playing the piano and singing.
-Huili's CCA music programme provides her with the training she needs to perfect her singing skills.
+Hiba's CCA music programme provides her with the training she needs to perfect her singing skills.
 She also takes great pleasure in her daily half hour of piano practice.
 Both pursuits are a testament to her steadfast discipline.

 Regarding academics, she says Junior High is more demanding than Primary School, and she has become deeply aware of just how important hard work is when it comes to mastering a subject.
 A long-term thinker, she is already considering what area of concentration she wants to pursue in university.